 The findings of this study revealed that approximately half of the participants (51.28%) suffered from non-ischemic chest pain followed by PCI.
-Nearly similar results were found in the study conducted in Taiwan (2016).
-At the same time, these findings contradicted the study conducted in Canada 2012, where non-ischemic chest pain was considerably higher (74%) among participants after PCI.
+Nearly similar results were found in the study conducted in Taiwan (2016)10.
+At the same time, these findings contradicted the study conducted in Canada 20129, where non-ischemic chest pain was considerably higher (74%) among participants after PCI.

 This study highlighted that most of the participants in the experimental and non-experimental groups were male.
-These findings were supported by the studies conducted in China 2021, Hong Kong 2006, and China 2021.
-These findings were opposed by the study conducted in China 2019, China 2021 where both genders were equally affected by coronary artery diseases (CAD).
-In addition, a study conducted in Australia in 2010 showed a higher frequency among female participants.
+These findings were supported by the studies conducted in China 202111, Hong Kong 200612, and China 202113.
+These findings were opposed by the study conducted in China 201914, China 202115 where both genders were equally affected by coronary artery diseases (CAD).
+In addition, a study conducted in Australia in 201016 showed a higher frequency among female participants.

 This study revealed that almost all participants (99%) admitted with Coronary Artery Diseases were married.
-These findings were found to be similar in a study conducted in China, Hong Kong in 2006, South Korea (2017), and Norway (2016).
-This result was not supported by the study conducted in China in 2021, where participants living single had a higher frequency than married participants.
+These findings were similar to those of a study conducted in China11, Hong Kong in 200612, South Korea (2017)17, and Norway (2016)18.
+This result was not supported by the study conducted in China in 202111, where participants living single had a higher frequency than married participants.

 Furthermore, the result of this study highlighted that almost half of the participants who had CAD were over 50.
-These outcomes were supported by the study conducted in China (2021).
-Moreover, nearly half of the participants in this study had an educational level of primary or less.
-This evidence contradicted the study conducted in China in 2021, where most participants' academic level was Matric or above.
+These outcomes were supported by the study conducted in China (2021)19.
+Moreover, nearly half of the participants in this study had a primary or lower educational level.
+This evidence contradicted the study conducted in China in 202111, where most participants' academic level was Matric or above.

-This study's findings showed a significant reduction in pain levels at different stages after nursing educational intervention, with a P-value <0.001 between the experimental and non-experimental groups.
-These findings were supported by the studies conducted in China 2021 and China 2021, where complications were reduced significantly among interventional participants with the help of nursing interventions.
-The study supported these findings, where the health-related quality of life improved among post-PCI patients after nursing interventions.
-Furthermore, another study conducted in China (2021) revealed an insignificant difference in the two groups after nursing interventions.
+This study showed a significant reduction in pain levels at different stages after nursing educational intervention, with a P-value <0.001 between the experimental and non-experimental groups.
+These findings were supported by the studies conducted in China 202120 and China 202111, where complications were reduced significantly among interventional participants with the help of nursing interventions.
+The study supported these findings, where the healthrelated quality of life improved among post-PCI patients after nursing interventions11.
+Furthermore, another study conducted in China (2021)20 revealed an insignificant difference in the two groups after nursing interventions.